 - This washer, with a GPM of 2.5 (gallons per minute) has a somewhat lower water flow value compared to devices in its price range.
-If you’re after the highest rinsing efficiency, one of the units with the highest water flow in the current price range is the A-iPower APW4200, that can deliver up to 4 GPM.
+If being able to rinse away debris as efficiently as possible is your priority, one of the products with the highest GPM in this price range is the Lifan LFQ4515E-Elite, with 4 GPM.

-- The 20725 ranks as below average in terms of Cleaning Units, compared to gas-powered devices in its price range, reaching only a value of 8250 CU (PSI x GPM).
-When it comes to the highest overall cleaning power in the current price range, one of the products at the very top currently is the A-iPower APW4200 and its 16800 Cleaning Units.
+- The 20725's Cleaning Units, 8250 CU (PSI x GPM), fall into the lower end when compared to gas-powered devices of similar price.
+When it comes to the highest overall cleaning power in the current price range, one of the products at the very top currently is the Lifan LFQ4515E-Elite and its 18000 Cleaning Units.

 As you can see from this interactive chart, when compared to other gas-powered washers between 8000 and 8500 Cleaning Units, the Briggs & Stratton 20725 is on the average side of the price range.